music dictionary : As - As

 Asciugamano(Italian m.) towel

-asciugare(Italian) dry
+asciugare(Italian) to dry

-asciugarsi(Italian) dry oneself, dry up
+asciugarsi(Italian) to dry oneself, to dry up

 asciutto(Italian) dry, thin